top of page

 Disclaimer:

-This site offers health, fitness and nutritional information and is designed for educational purposes only.
+This site offers health, fitness, and nutritional information and is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
-Do not disregard, avoid or delay obtaining medical or health related advice from your health-care professional because of something you may have read on this site.
+Do not disregard, avoid, or delay obtaining medical or health-related advice from your health-care professional because of something you may have read on this site.
 The use of any information provided on this site is solely at your own risk.

 Comments